whistlegraph/2022.aesthetic.computer/README.txt

 ***Terminal***
   - [] Make `function terminal()` to render to a text mode layer.

-***Cursors***
-  - [] View current custom cursor css examples.
-  - "Chromium cursor images are restricted to 128x128 pixels by default, but it is recommended to limit the cursor image size to 32x32 pixels" - https://developer.mozilla.org/en-US/docs/Web/CSS/cursor
-  - [] Sidetrack: Hack in an SVG cursor really quick.
-  - [] Replace Canvas 2D cursors with SVGs (or DIVs?).
-  - [] Test to see what's the fastest these days?
-Check for scaling issues on linux (see Figma...)

 ***JtoA***
   - [] Use web speech recognition API to make a program so that Artur and I can